 By now, the enterprise has identified their value streams and established an implementation plan.
-It will also have loosely defined the first Agile Release Train (ART).
+It will also have loosely defined the first ART.
 This is a pivotal moment, as plans are now moving toward implementation.
-From a change-management perspective, the first ART is very important with potentially far-reaching implications.
+From a change-management perspective, the first ART is very important, with potentially far-reaching implications.
 This will be the first material change to the way of working and will generate the initial short-term wins that help the enterprise build momentum.
-This article describes the activities necessary to Prepare for ART Launch.
+This article describes the activities necessary to prepare for ART launch.

 Now is the time to execute the activities necessary for a successful ART launch.
-As we described in Train Lean-Agile Change Agents and the companion SPC article, SAFe Program Consultants (SPCs) often lead the implementation of the initial Agile Release Trains, supported by SAFe-trained ART stakeholders and members of the Lean-Agile Center of Excellence (LACE).
+As we described in Train Lean-Agile Change Agents and the companion SAFe Program Consultant (SPC) article, SPCs often lead the implementation of the initial Agile release trains, supported by SAFe-trained ART stakeholders and members of the Lean-Agile center of excellence.

 No matter who leads, the larger activities in preparing the launch include: